lfochamon/website/www/content/pages/main.md

 &nbsp;

-**I am currently hiring one PhD student interested in working at the intersection of optimization, machine learning, and statistics (applications reviews will occur February/March 2025).<br class="responsive">
+**I am currently looking for a PhD student interested in working at the intersection of optimization, machine learning, and statistics (applications reviews are scheduled for February/March 2025).<br class="responsive">
-Read more on how to join my group [here]({filename}/pages/prospective.md).**<br><br>
+Read more on how to join my group [here]({filename}/pages/prospective.md).**
+{: .highlight}

-**I also have open master thesis topics on generative models, sampling, and reinforcement learning.
+**I have open master thesis topics on generative models, sampling, and reinforcement learning.<br class="responsive">
 [Reach out]({filename}/pages/contact.md) if you are interested in any of these fields or my research more broadly!**
 {: .highlight}

 &nbsp;